johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-15-webpack-overview/index.md

 The dependencies we're installing are:

 - webpack
-- the [`webpack-cli`](https://github.com/webpack/webpack-cli) - a command line interface for webpack
+- [`webpack-cli`](https://github.com/webpack/webpack-cli) - a command line interface for webpack
 - [`webpack-dev-server`](https://webpack.js.org/configuration/dev-server/) - a development server that allows you to serve up your app in a browser
 - [`html-webpack-plugin`](https://github.com/jantimon/html-webpack-plugin/) - a plugin that allows you to generate an HTML file that includes your bundled JavaScript file(s)

+### Configuration with `webpack.config.js`

-Whilst it is possible to use webpack without configuring it, it's more typical to have a `webpack.config.js` file (or more than one!).
-So let's create one:
+Whilst it is possible to use webpack without configuring it, it's more typical to have a configuration file.
+This is typically called `webpack.config.js`, and you may have more than one; perhaps one for development and one for production.
+We'll create a single `webpack.config.js` to use with our example app:

 ```javascript
 const path = require('path');